marekandreas/elpa/USERS_GUIDE.md

        of the ELPA library has been build with GPU support enables
      - "timings" can be either 0 or 1, switches time measurements off or on
      - "debug" can be either 0 or 1, switches detailed debug messages off/on
+     - "eigenvalues_only" can be either 0 or 1.
+In case of 1 only compute the eigenvalues

 - call ELPA-type function solve or others